-The Research Assistant would be responsible for maintaining and updating all features of the website.
-The Research Assistant would also participate in the Project’s advocacy and outreach on Iran.
+The Research Associate will be responsible for maintaining and updating all features of the Iran Watch website.
+The Research Associate will also participate in the Wisconsin Project’s advocacy and outreach on Iran.
 Specific duties include:

 - researching and writing quarterly essays and regular policy briefs